Dr. Lisa Williams

 Professor Williams’ research addresses the development of interpersonal trust in organizations from several perspectives: individual differences that affect interpersonal dyadic trust, situational factors that affect anonymous interpersonal trust decisions, and the conceptualization of and methods used to study trust itself.
 Furthermore, woven throughout her work are individual and environmental antecedents of trust, as well as individual- and dyad-level outcomes of trust.
 Specifically, an individual’s ability to understand his or her environment and situation, reason about the morality of one’s own and others’ behaviors, and the extent to which one’s behaviors are socially influenced are posited to influence trust-based relationships.
 Furthermore, personality traits such as narcissism and situational factors such as potentials gains or losses related to trusting others or being trustworthy are also under investigation to determine their effects on trust and its outcomes.

-Professor Williams is a member of Academy of Management, Academy of International Business, American Psychological Association, Society for Industrial and Organizational Psychology, Southern Management Association, and Beta Gamma Sigma.
+Professor Williams is a member of the board of directors of the Joan Male Family Help Center and several professional associations including: The Academy of Management, American Psychological Association, Buffalo Niagara Human Resource Association, Society for Industrial and Organizational Psychology, Society for Human Resource Management, Southern Management Association, and Beta Gamma Sigma.